NethServer/nethsecurity-docs/remote_access.rst

 - remove the ``Allow-UI-from-WAN`` rule: go to the Firewall rules page, navigate to the ``Input rules`` tab, and locate the "Allow-UI-from-WAN" rule.
 Click the :guilabel:`Delete` button to remove it
-- allowing access from specific IPs or networks: in the Firewall rules page, locate the "Allow-UI-from-WAN" rule and click the :guilabel:`Edit` button.
+- restrict access from specific IPs or networks: in the Firewall rules page, locate the "Allow-UI-from-WAN" rule and click the :guilabel:`Edit` button.
 In the ``Source address`` field, enter the IP addresses or network CIDRs from which you want to allow access to the NethSecurity UI.